Autom8edChaos/PocketTester/README.md

 Integration tests are tests where individual units are combined and tested as a group.
 Components that are not under test should be mocked so that they are not causing flakiness by interference with the components under test.
 In my opinion, integration tests are one of the most difficult test types.
 While you need a good amount of them, writing good integration tests is very hard because:
 - It is a team or even inter-team activity (who is responsible?)
-- When creating integration tests, you need to know the SUT very well
+- When creating integration tests, you need to know the SUT very well to test the correct things
-- The scope of an integration test is often too broad or too narrow
+- The scope of an integration test is often too broad or too narrow making them brittle and less valuable
 - For testing and mocking multiple application layers, you need to have a good architecture that every developer understand and applies

 For this assignment, I wrote an [integration test](/app/src/androidTest/java/com/abnamro/apps/pockettester/Integration/ParcelIntegrationTest.java) on the external Parcel object.
 It shows the use of the Parcel object as an external dependency, but works still in isolation in our test.
-You can still find a mistake in the comments: at first I thought that the JUnit testrunner did the mocking of the object, later I learned that it uses the Parcel object itself.
+You can still find a mistake in the comments: at first I thought that the JUnit testrunner did the mocking of the object, later I learned that it uses the Parcel object itself and not a mocked version.
 (You see, integration tests are complex material).

 Integration tests are the middle layer of the test automation pyramid.
 There should be sufficient of them and be run as often as possible because they tend to break fast with architectural changes.